changeworld/azure-docs.ja-jp/articles/security-center/security-center-enable-auditing-on-sql-databases.md

 <properties
-   pageTitle="Azure Security Center での SQL Database の監査の有効化 | Microsoft Azure" description="このドキュメントでは、";SQL Database の監査の有効化"; という Azure Security Center の推奨事項を実装する方法について説明します。" services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Enable auditing on SQL databases in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendation **Enable auditing on SQL databases**." services="security-center" documentationCenter="na" authors="TerryLanfear"